ManticoreGamesInc/platform-documentation/src/references/game_events.md

         if not templateSpawned and eventActive then
             eventObject = World.SpawnAsset(TEMPLATE, {parent = PARENT_OBJECT})
             templateSpawned = true
-        end
         elseif templateSpawned and not eventActive then
             CleanupEvent()
         end
     else
         CleanupEvent()
     end
-end

---Required to stop the task and remove event object once the event is no longer active local function CleanupEvent()
-    if(Object.IsValid(eventObject)) then
-        eventObject:Destroy()
-    end
-    checkEventTask:Cancel()
-    checkEventTask = nil
 end

 --Task repeats indefinitely every 10 seconds